 |Term Beginning||Classes Start and End||Deadline|

-The application deadline for students wishing to study for just a single term (3 months) is one month before the start of classes.
+The application deadline for students wishing to study for just a single term (3 months) is two weeks before the start of classes.
 But deadline is subject to change without announcement depending on the number of applicants.
 Please contact us in advance. —Note: this is also the deadline if you are already in Japan with working visa or spousal visa.
 You can apply online or, if you prefer, you can download and print out an application from our forms page and send to us.

 |all the needed documentation (via online)|